July in Paris 2023

 LE 14 JUILLET – NATIONAL DAY IN FRANCE

 Wrongly named Bastille Day abroad, Le 14 Juillet (14th of July) is the National Day in France.
 The 14th of July usually means a long weekend, so it is a good opportunity for most of us for a weekend getaway out of Paris.

 People who stay in Paris on the 14th of July usually like to meet friends, see the ‘défilé’ (a military parade along Champs Elysées), or the fireworks at Champ de Mars.
 It is a good idea to arrive at Champ de Mars quite early, perhaps for an evening picnic, to be sure to find a good spot for the fireworks.
-Check out the full list of things to do in Paris on Bastille Day.
+Check out the full list of things to do in Paris on the 14 of July.